Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 I then use the genotype hardfiltered_biallelic_cr09_mm005.bimbam.gz and phenotype [pheno_gwas.bimbam](data/pheno_gwas.bimbam) input files to perform the association analyses and the estimation of the genetic architecture.
 This is done with script [13c_gwas_bslmm.sh](code/13c_gwas_bslmm.sh).

 Briefly, we first calculate the kinship matrix with GEMMA, using option `-gk 1` which calculates a centred relatedness matrix.
-We then do the association analyses for each of the four phenotypic traits considered (pistil and tube length, anthocyanin and flavonol content), applying first a linear model (LM) with option `-lm 4`, and then a linear mixed model (LMM) `-lmm 4` which includes a correction for relatedness.
+We then do the association analyses for each of the three phenotypic traits considered (pistil exsertion, anthocyanin and flavonol content), applying first a linear model (LM) with option `-lm 4`, and then a linear mixed model (LMM) `-lmm 4` which includes a correction for relatedness.
 All of these analyses are performed with options `-hwe 0.001 -miss 0 -maf 0`.

 We then apply the bayesian sparse linear mixed model (BSLMM) to estimate the genetic architecture of each phenotypic trait.
 This is done with options: